 Every employed person is free to make private provision in addition to the insurance in pillars 1 and 2.

 The types of pension provision in Pillar 3 can be divided into two areas:

 - Bound precaution (referred as pillar 3a)

 This means that early withdrawal of benefits is only possible under certain conditions.
 In return, however, the contributions paid in can be deducted from income tax (up to a maximum amount), which reduces the annual tax burden.

-In addition, the capital saved hereunder is not subject to wealth tax, and early capital payments are taxed at a lower rate.
+In addition, the capital saved hereunder is not subject to wealth tax, and withdrawals are taxed at a lower rate.